 Our kids on the other hand, they absolutely loved the iPad.
 It was full of games and they would happily sit for HOURS playing on it if they could (and often did) and when they weren’t, they would fight and argue about who’s turn it was.
 Nightmare.

 Since we became an “iPad free family”, the change has been incredible.
 Our kids get up in the morning and play together.
-I have even developed a new respect and love for the ginormous box of hideous plastic Barbies we have collected over the years, as they will play together with them for hours.
-They create, they write, they interact, they laugh, they move, they engage, they express.
-They PLAY.
+I have even developed a new respect and love for the ginormous box of plastic Barbies we have collected over the years, as they will play together with them for hours.
+Last week in the School holidays, they played Lego together for 9hrs!

 I’m certainly not saying there isn’t a place for kids using smart screens, but until it’s compulsory for our kids to have a tablet of some form for school, they won’t be having one.

 Our kids have our old mobile phones.
 They adore them.
-They have no sim cards in them so they can’t call anyone, but they do have a LOT of music.
+They have no sim cards in them so they can’t call anyone or google anything, but they do have a LOT of music.
 They constantly listen to songs, dance, and make hilarious movies of themselves.
 It’s enough for now, a gentle introduction to technology.
-For now…